Barbie (media franchise): Films

 Due to the popularity of the 2004 film Barbie as the Princess and the Pauper (based on Mark Twain's famous novel), a remake was released in 2012 entitled Barbie: The Princess & the Popstar, which itself inspired two films with a more modern look: Barbie in Rock 'N Royals in 2015 and Barbie: Princess Adventure in 2020.

-The success of the first three films (Barbie in the Nutcracker, Barbie as Rapunzel and Barbie of Swan Lake) led to the princess-themed lineup in the series, releasing its debut original princess film Barbie and the Magic of Pegasus in 2005.
-The first original film in the franchise, Barbie: Fairytopia, also released that year, spawned the first-in-series franchise made up of two sequels (Barbie Fairytopia: Mermaidia in 2006 and Barbie Fairytopia: Magic of the Rainbow in 2007) and two spin-offs (Barbie: Mariposa in 2008 and its sequel, Barbie: Mariposa & the Fairy Princess, in 2013).'
+The success of the first three films (Barbie in the Nutcracker, Barbie as Rapunzel and Barbie of Swan Lake) led to the princess-themed lineup in the series, releasing its debut entirely original princess film Barbie and the Magic of Pegasus in 2005.
+The first original film in the franchise, based on a pre-existing toy line, Barbie: Fairytopia, released earlier that year, spawned the first-in-series franchise made up of two sequels (Barbie Fairytopia: Mermaidia in 2006 and Barbie Fairytopia: Magic of the Rainbow in 2007) and two spin-offs (Barbie: Mariposa in 2008 and its sequel, Barbie: Mariposa & the Fairy Princess, in 2013).'

-Starting with Barbie in A Mermaid Tale in early 2010, the film series moved away from the classic princess and fairy stories to focus on more modern themes like fashion, music and on stories revolving around Barbie's friends, family and careers.
+Starting with Barbie in a Mermaid Tale in early 2010, the film series moved away from the classic princess and fairy stories to focus on more modern themes like fashion, music and on stories revolving around Barbie's friends, family and careers.
 Barbie: Video Game Hero, the 35th film entry released in early 2017, marked the last time a Barbie film both aired on American television and released on home video formats.
 In 2017, the film series was put on hiatus after Barbie: Dolphin Magic, which served as the pilot to the inaugural television show in the franchise, Barbie: Dreamhouse Adventures, in Mattel's attempt to focus on expanding the franchise to other audiovisual media formats.
 Mattel later revamped the films in 2020 as animated "specials", beginning with the musical, Barbie: Princess Adventure.